rust-lang/rust/src/doc/nomicon/vec-final.md

 impl<'a, T> Drop for Drain<'a, T> {
     fn drop(&mut self) {
-        // pre-drain the iter
+        // Pre-drain the iter.
         for _ in &mut self.iter {}
     }
 }

 /// Abort the process, we're out of memory!
 ///
-/// In practice this is probably dead code on most OSes fn oom() {
+/// In practice this is probably dead code on most OSes. fn oom() {
     ::std::process::exit(-9999);
 }